MSc International Finance

 The admission decisions are released via the applicant space.
 Please note that if you have applied to multiple programs, you will have a separate decision shown in each application you have submitted.

-- Non admission
+- Non admitted

 The application fee is 110€, and must be paid by Credit card when you submit your application.
 The application fee is required and non-refundable.